-(1) The Board Risk Committee assists the Board by providing oversight of Macquarie's risk management framework and advising the Board on Macquarie's risk appetite, risk culture and risk management strategy.
-In addition, the Board Governance and Compliance Committee assists the Board in fulfilling its responsibility for monitoring the regulatory and compliance risk framework of Macquarie, including the conduct risk management framework, and reviews and monitors Macquarie's work health and safety, environmental and social risk management policies and customer and client reporting.
+1. The Board Risk Committee assists the Board by providing oversight of Macquarie's risk management framework and advising the Board on Macquarie's risk appetite, risk culture and risk management strategy.
+In addition, the Board Governance and Compliance risk framework of Macquarie, including the conduct risk management framework, and reviews and monitors Macquarie's work health and safety, environmental and social risk management policies and customer and client reporting.